warun1801/PsychBot/README.md

 10. Social phobia
 11. Borderline personality disorder

+## Extra -
+A HealthHelper transformer model is also provided that can be integrated into the chats.
+It reads the chat until that point and tries to classify as to which type of mental disorder symptoms are being exhibited.

 ## References -
 1. For the dataset for training the Stress Detector Model - http://www.cs.columbia.edu/~eturcan/data/dreaddit.zip